ufonduo/share-extras/Document Geographic Details/README.txt

     ant clean dist-jar

-The command should build a JAR file named hello-world-dashlet.jar in the 'dist' directory within your project.
+The command should build a JAR file named document-geographic-details.jar in the 'dist' directory within your project.

 To deploy the dashlet files into a local Tomcat instance for testing, you can